Affiliate links on Android Authority may earn us a commission. Learn more.

-Fresh out of the box: 10 ways to make your new Samsung Galaxy S22 better
+Fresh out of the box: 10 ways to make your Samsung Galaxy S22 better

-Samsung’s latest flagships have arrived.
-On the surface, the Galaxy S22 series might not look too different from its predecessor, but there are plenty of changes.
+We’ve had plenty of time with Samsung’s 2022 flagships at this point.
+It’s true that the Galaxy S22 series might not look too different from its predecessor, but there are plenty of changes.
 From updated software to an improved camera, there’s a lot to sink your teeth into.
 The only question is where to start.
-We’ve had some time to test the devices, so here are 10 Samsung Galaxy S22 tips and tricks to boost your smartphone experience.
+We’ve been using the devices for more than a year, so here are 10 Samsung Galaxy S22 tips and tricks to boost your smartphone experience.
+Many of these tips also apply to the newer Samsung Galaxy S23 series.

 Before we get into the tips themselves, make sure to check for software updates.
 The Galaxy S22 has been on the market for a while now and has received quite a few updates.
 Make sure that you’re on the latest version before you dive in.